jtn0113/EventTrackerProject/README.md

 | POST      | `/api/locations`    | JSON of a new `Location` | JSON of created `Location` |
 | PUT       | `/api/locations/1` | JSON of a new version of `Location` 1 | JSON of updated `Location` |
 | DELETE    | `/api/locations/1` |              | |

+This application is a tracker of the real life locations from your favorite movies and TV shows.

+On the home page you will see a list of all the locations in the database.

+To see the details of that location, click that locations row on the table.
+When you click the row, a new form will appear, labled 'Location Details'.
+This shows all the details of the location.
+The input fields are read-only, but if you click the edit button you will be allowed to edit the details.
+When you're finished editing the location details, click confirm.
+The page will refresh with the new details of the location.

+Next to the edit button is the delete button.
+This will delete the selected location from the database.

+On the bottom of the page is a form labeled "Add A New Location".
+Fill out this form and click 'Submit', and the page will be refreshed with the new location listed.